BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

    * **Read an OIB.** Each seed (and key) comes with an Identity Block that makes it easy to identify.
 3. **Use a Seed.** You can actively use a seed that is stored in **Gordian Seed Tool** without ever having to export it.
    * **Answer Key Requests.** Seed Tool uses the [`crypto-request`/`crypto-response`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md) system defined by Blockchain Commons for URs.
 This allows Seed Tool to export precisely what's needed by another app.
 Exporting keys is preferred, but seeds can also be exported via this mechanism.
-   * **Sign PSBTs.** Besides just exporting seeds or keys, you can also use your keys to sign PSBTs, again responding to a `crypto-request` (or to a `crypto-psbt`, though this is not preferred).
+   * **Sign PSBTs.** Besides just exporting seeds or keys, you can also use your keys to sign PSBTs, again responding to an Envelope (or to a `crypto-psbt`, though this is not preferred).
    * **Derive a Key.** Alternatively, you can choose to export specific derived keys on your own, while keeping the seed in the app.
    * **Shard a Seed.** Finally, you can improve the resilience of your seed by sharding it with SSKR and giving out those shares.